5 Random variables

 .
 You can generate random variables following this distribution with rpois

 .
-However, we do not cover the theory here.
-You can learn about the Poisson distribution in any probability textbook and even Wikipedia4
+However, we won’t cover the theory here.
+You can learn about the Poisson distribution in any probability textbook and even Wikipedia4.

 5.8 Statistical properties of averages